-The inside of kitchen cabinets is a great place to attach hooks to hang small items like measuring spoons or teacups.
+The inside of kitchen cabinets is a great place to attach hooks to hang small items like measuring spoons or tea cups.
 You could also hang a whiteboard or chalkboard on the inside of cupboard doors for notes.

-When you have limited kitchen cupboard space, add smaller shelves on top of your existing shelves for storing items like plates, mugs, glasses or cans.
-Not only does this help make better use of a smaller space, it also looks tidier and makes items easier to find and access.
+When you have limited kitchen cupboard space, add smaller shelves on top of your existing shelves for storing items like plates, mugs, glasses, or cans.
+Not only does this help make better use of a smaller space, it also looks tidier, and makes items easier to find and access.

 Not only is this practical and space saving, it’s also the safest way of storing sharp knives.
 You won’t risk hurting yourself when rummaging in drawers.
 As an added bonus, blades will stay sharper for longer because they aren’t coming into contact with other items in the drawer.
 You can take this idea a step further and store other kitchen utensils on there as well.
 All you have to do is to glue small pieces of magnets on the handles of your utensils.

-Make magnetic spice jars to stick on your fridge door to free up cupboard space and easily organise your spice collection.
+Make magnetic spice jars to stick on your fridge door to free up cupboard space and easily organize your spice collection.
 Use old sweets or chocolate tins that you can easily remove the lids and view all your spices.
 Alternatively, use metal pots with clear lids and stick magnets to the bottom of each.
 You can then position them on a metal panel attached to the wall for an effective spice rack solution.

 You don’t have to have a huge, fancy kitchen to proudly display your pots and pans.
-This is a common (and stylish) storage hack in tiny city apartments.
+This is a common (and stylish) hack in tiny city apartments.
 Not only does it free up valuable shelf space, it also keeps your pans in easy reach.

-Cupboards under sinks are rarely equipped with shelves, so adding them yourself is a great way of organising and storing all your essential cleaning supplies.
+Cupboards under sinks are rarely equipped with shelves, so adding them yourself is a great way of organizing and storing all your essential cleaning supplies.
 You can even go further and, as well as shelves, attach small baskets to the inside of cupboard doors for storing cloths, sponges, and brushes.
 You can also add hooks for tea towels and washing up gloves.

 Don’t have the space for a full size kitchen table?
 No worries.
 Wall-mounted or fold away tables are just as functional and they are ideal for space saving in smaller kitchens.
-Plus, they double up on function as a place to eat, as well as extra counter space for preparing food.
+Plus, they double up on function as place to eat as well as extra counter space for preparing food.

 We love thinking outside the box when it comes to kitchen design for smaller spaces.
-Here are just a few items usually found in other household rooms which are also great for storage and organisation in your kitchen.
+Here are just a few items usually found in other household rooms which are also great for storage and organization in your kitchen.
 It’s just a matter of creativity and imagination when it comes to finding clever storage solutions.

 Basket-style shower caddies or simple wire baskets can be hung from the sides of cupboards to create extra storage.
 These are great for vegetables, or for storing washing up products close to the sink.
 Some prefer to use them for more aesthetic reasons as well, like displaying small plants.